 – What I enjoy most about my job is the diversity of my tasks and getting to take care of and assure the well-being of the horses, Haipl says.

-From November this year until January 2023, the white stars of Vienna are going on a European tour, visiting Germany, Denmark and Norway in December 2022, then followed by performances in France and Switzerland early next year.
-We’re looking forward to having them in our hometown, Oslo, on the 16-18 December.
+From November this year until January 2023, the white stars of Vienna are going on a European tour, visiting Germany & Denmark in December 2022, then followed by performances in France and Switzerland early next year.

 On their journey around Europe, the stallions will be accompanied by Haipl and their trusted grooms.
 As many as 28 horses and nine Riders, including two Chief Riders and one Assistant Riders, will perform seven individual elements as part of the overall programme in front of new, enthusiastic audiences in for an unforgettable experience watching the Ballet of the White Stallions.